 Being the face of the city the Mayor needs to be very involved in community events and work with businesses to maintain and enhance the central and outlying business districts.

-About Ken Williams: Prior to his election in the spring of 2015, Ken Williams had been City Council Vice President and Finance Commissioner for eight years.
+About Ken Williams: Ken Williams was elected for a second term as Mayor of Oregon in 2019.
+Prior to his election in the spring of 2015, Ken Williams had been City Council Vice President and Finance Commissioner for eight years.
 He is also a small business owner, operating the historic Pinehill Inn B&B for the past 10 years.
 The Pinehill is on the National Historic Register.

 He was born in the small rural community of Lena, IL and has been married to his wife Chris for 45 years.
 They have three adult children and five grandchildren.